David Cooke (basketball)

 David D. Cooke (born September 27, 1963) is an American former professional basketball player who had a brief career with the National Basketball Association's Sacramento Kings.
-Born in Sacramento, California, he was a 6'8", 230 lb forward and played college basketball at Saint Mary's College of California.
+Born in Sacramento, California, he was a 6'8", 230 lb power forward and played college basketball at Saint Mary's College of California.

+Cooke attended Christian Brothers High School in Sacramento, having graduated in 1981 and averaged 16 points and 11.9 rebounds per game during his senior season.

-Playing twelve games for the Kings during the 1985-86 NBA season, Cooke averaged 1.5 points and 1.7 rebounds per game.
+Playing six games for the Kings during the 1985-86 NBA season, Cooke averaged 1.5 points and 1.7 rebounds per game.
 He also played for the Wisconsin Flyers of the Continental Basketball Association that season.